grantslatton/JustParse/README.md

         return (a,b,c)

 The problem is that the "many alphaNum" parser is greedy, and will consume the final "alpha" term that we try to bind to c, resulting in a failed parse.
+We could write this using a combination of "try", "notFollowedBy", and "lookAhead" parsers, but it doesn't capture the same elegance of "parse a letter, then some letters and digits, then a letter".

 JustParse removes this problem with its ability to match all possible parses.
 That same parser in JustParse, applied to the input "ab2c3d" would return: